AdobeDocs/app-builder/getting_started/first_app.md

 This command may take a minute or two as behind the scenes the [CLI](https://github.com/adobe/aio-cli) is building and deploying:

 - The actions defined in `manifest.yml` into [Adobe I/O Runtime](https://www.adobe.io/apis/experienceplatform/runtime.html)
-- The frontend built files and assets into our CDN
+- The frontend built files and assets into our out-of-the-box CDN

 The [CLI](https://github.com/adobe/aio-cli) output details this process: